-- 1 Select an object. - In the toolbox, click the Object transparency tool - On the property bar, click the Bitmap pattern transparency button
+- Select an object. - In the toolbox, click the Object transparency tool - On the property bar, click the Bitmap pattern transparency button

-- 5 In the Edit transparency dialog box, choose a transparency pattern from the Transparency picker. - 6 Perform a task from the following table.
+- 4 On the property bar, click the Edit transparency button - 5 In the Edit transparency dialog box, choose a transparency pattern from the Transparency picker. - 6 Perform a task from the following table.